Ebay Indigo Campers Roof Top Tent Review

 The mounting of our tent to the roof racks is strong and sturdy.
 To see our roof rack arrangement over the canopy, click here.

 Roof top tents aren’t perfect.
 You can’t move the car when they’re set.
 So if you’re camped up for a few nights but want to explore or head down to a fishing spot, it means packing up the tent.
-We have a ground tent that we set up when staying somewhere for a while.
+We have a ground tent that we set up when staying somewhere for a while and need to use the vehicle.
 It allows us to have a base station to chuck our gear in and a permanent bed.

 We have run into some other people with Ebay roof top tents.
 Some of them have had similar experiences to us.
 Some of them have had quality problems.
 All the tents look the same but actually they are not exactly the same.
 We’ve seen some tents where the mesh screens have started scuffing and fraying after only a few weeks of use.
 We’ve seen some tents where the straps / strap fixing points have broken.
 So it’s hit and miss.
 They’re not all the same.

 We are happy with our roof top tent.
 Comfortable, practical, good value and decent quality.
 We miss it when using the ground tent.
-It’s really warm, comfortable, and feels homely, like an isolated space away from the bugs and dirt.
+It’s really warm, comfortable, and feels homely, like an isolated space where you can escape the bugs and dirt.
 A really good place to sleep or just laze around and read a book.